Samantha Sally: Escape

 While living in Deir ez-Zor in late 2017, Sally learned of a nearby people smuggler through one of the enslaved Yazidi teenagers.
-Sally paid the man in over 10oz of gold, and escaped with her four children and the family's three slaves while her brother-in-law, Abdelhadi Elhassani, was out of the house.
+Sally paid the man in over ten ounces of gold, and escaped with her four children and the family's three enslaved Yazidis while her brother-in-law, Abdelhadi Elhassani, was out of the house.
 The smuggler drove the eight into Kurdish-held territory.

 Samantha Sally and her four children were taken into the custody of the American-allied Kurdish militias YPG/YPJ on November 18, 2017; the three Yazidis they had enslaved were returned to Iraq to reunite with their families.
-Sally and her children were first taken to the Kurdish base of Hassakeh and then to Roj camp.
+Sally and her children were first taken to the Kurdish base of Hassakeh and then to the Al-Roj refugee camp.
 The family lived at the camp until July 2018.
 During that time, Sally also helped care for two young Trinidadian boys who had been brought to the Islamic State by their father.

 On July 24, 2018, Sally and her children were flown back to the United States, where Sally was arrested.
-Sally's children were taken into state care; her eldest son was put in the custody of his father, while her parents took custody of the other three children.
+Sally's children were taken into state care.
+Her oldest son was put in the custody of his father, and her other three children were in foster care until 2020, after which time her parents took custody of them.
+In 2021, Sally's parental rights were terminated.
+In 2022, her parents legally adopted her children.

 Criminal charges

-Upon her return to the U.S., Sally was initially charged with lying to an FBI officer.
-This was in connection to her role as an FBI informant prior to leaving the U.S. A month after her return, the additional charge of "providing material support for terrorism" was added.
-Sally denied this charge, but in November 2019 pled guilty to the reduced charge of "providing financial support for terrorism" in the hopes of receiving a shortened prison sentence.
+Upon her return to the U.S., Sally was initially charged with making false statements to an FBI officer.
+This was in connection to the story she'd told her FBI handler about going to Morocco for surgery.
+A month after her return to the US, the additional charge of "providing material support for terrorism" was added.
+She could have faced up to 45 years in prison.
+A doctor hired by her defense team diagnosed her with post-traumatic stress disorder and major depressive disorder.
+In November 2019, Sally pleaded guilty to the reduced charge of "concealment of terrorism financing", which had a maximum sentence of ten years.

 On November 9, 2020, Sally was sentenced to six and a half years in prison.

-Personal life

-As of 2018, Sally identified as Christian.
+The judge cited her history as a victim of domestic violence, torture and rape as mitigating factors.
+She served her sentence at the Federal Medical Center, Carswell, in Texas, a prison for women with complex medical and mental health needs.

 In media

 Sally's story was covered in the BBC Sounds podcast I'm Not A Monster and in the 2020 Frontline and Panorama documentary Return from ISIS.

-In 2024, Jessica Roy published a book on the lives of Samantha Sally and her sister Lori, titled American Girls.
+In 2024, Jessica Roy published a book on the lives of Samantha Sally and her sister Lori, titled American Girls: One Woman's Journey Into the Islamic State and Her Sister's Fight to Bring Her Home.